shatterednirvana/oration/README.md

 `README.md` file (AppEngine: to do, [Azure](https://github.com/ariofrio/oration/blob/master/templates/azure/py/README.md))
 for instructions on how to test it locally and deploy it to the cloud.
-You'll need Windows to do this for Azure apps.
+You'll need Windows to deploy Azure apps.

 ## Hacking